Prunella (fairy tale): Prezzemolina (Genova)

-La bella Prezzemolina (Padova)
+La Bella Parsembolina (Padova)

-Professor Cesare Cimegotto collected a tale from Padova, Veneto, with the Venetian title La Bella Parsembolina, which Italian writer Dino Coltro published as La bella Prezzemolina ("Beautiful Prezzemolina").
+Professor Cesare Cimegotto collected a tale from Padua, Veneto, with the Venetian title La Bella Parsembolina, which Italian writer Dino Coltro published as La bella Prezzemolina ("Beautiful Prezzemolina").
 In this tale, an old witch lives with her son Beniamino next to a human widow and her daughter.
 The girl, who is pregnant, wants to eat the prezzemolo from the witch's garden and steals some, until the witch discovers her and makes a pact for the girl to deliver her child after they are born.
 Time passes, and a baby girl is born, and given the name Prezzemolina.
 Despite her mother's best efforts, the witch captures her and takes her to her palace.
 The witch imposes hard tasks on her: first, to wash and iron a large quantity of linen.
 She cries over its difficulty, then the witch's son, Beniamino, offers to help her in exchange for a kiss.
 Prezzemolina refuses it, but the youth helps her anyway.
 Next, she is to make the bed in a way that it is possible to jump and dance on the bed without crumpling the sheets.
 Thirdly, the witch and her cohorts fill a casket with magic and order Prezzemolina to take it.
 Being curious, she opens it, and some creatures jump out of the box: in Cimegotto's text, a myriad of "folletti" (a type of imp or elf); in Coltro's text, the Massariol, Salbanei, Pesarol and Komparet - jump and dance around the box.
 Beniamino, who has followed Prezzemolina, locks the things back into the casket.
 Finally, the old witch decides to get rid of the girl by lighting a fire under a nut tree.
 Beniamino realizes his mother's trick and vows to free himself from her magic, so he plots with Prezzemolina: they approach the cauldron of boiling water and shove the witch inside.
 Free at last, Beniamino marries Prezzemolina.
 In his notes, Coltro remarked that the central action (heroine helped by the sorceress's son) also occurred in Basile's The Golden Root (Pentamerone, Day Five, Fourth Story).